urbansoul99/MyApplication/README.md

-# MyApplication
+# VirtualTouristGuide

-Virtual Tourist Guide Prototype for SIH2020
+Virtual Tourist Guide is Prototype App for Smart India Hackathon 2020

-## A project by Team Cyborg Army
+- By scanning any places or monuments through camera, information about it and nearby places can be presented to the user.

-### Changes By RedStar
+### A project by Team Cyborg Army